Patience and money together seem to be a rare occurrence.

 “The stock market is a device for transferring money from the impatient to the patient.” -Warren Buffett

-But it doesn’t mean that each year the stock market returned 10.7%.
+But it doesn’t mean that the stock market returned 10.7% each year.
 Instead, the returns varied year to year, and you needed to tolerate the years when returns were lousy.
-Only by being patient, and holding on for the long-term, do you have a shot at getting those types of returns.
+Only by being patient and holding on for the long-term, do you have a shot at getting those types of returns.

 You’ll need every ounce of your patience to make it through the challenging times.

 Combining patience and money isn’t easy.

 So, begin by being patient with yourself.
 Accept that it takes time to develop patience, and it’s a lifelong pursuit.

 Practice putting time in between your thought or impulses and your actions.
 Train yourself to pause before you reach for your wallet or hit the buy button.